 Portrait Orientation is a vertical format with the height greater than the width

 Landscape Orientation is a horizontal format with the width greater than the height

-Step Ten: Place a checkmark in the appropriate checkbox to indicate the "Term Type" utilized by your school.
+Step Eleven: Place a checkmark in the appropriate checkbox to indicate the "Term Type" utilized by your school.

 Helpful Tip: Not seeing your term type listed?
 No problem!
 Simply place a checkmark in the "Other" checkbox and indicate your term types in the space provided.

-Step Eleven: Place a checkmark in the appropriate checkbox to indicate the type of "Comments" to include on your report card.
+Step Twelve: Place a checkmark in the appropriate checkbox to indicate the type of "Comments" to include on your report card.

 Fun Fact: "Hand Typed" comments will provide space for teachers to enter comments directly on a report card and "Pre-Loaded" comments are available for teachers to choose from a drop-down list.

 Helpful Tip: Add your own "Pre-Loaded" comments on the Grading > Utilities > Edit Comments page if you are utilizing "Pre-Loaded" comments on your report cards.